davedean/eztel/implementation plan.md

 ## Stretch items (post-MVP)

-- Multi-lap overlays: allow selecting multiple laps (from same or different files) and render them simultaneously in each lane and on the track map with distinct colours/legends.
+- ✅ Multi-lap overlays: selecting multiple laps renders them simultaneously in each lane, on the track map, and now feeds the delta lane via lap-order colour assignments.
-- Range selection / zoom sync: drag across any lane or the sector bar to define a custom window; pan/zoom updates all lanes and track map with highlighted region (mirroring Garage 61’s behaviour).
+- ✅ Range selection / zoom sync: dragging across any lane or the sector bar defines a view window, while the track map supports linked zoom/pan gestures that keep all components in sync.
-- Delta-time trace: optional extra lane plotting reference–comparison delta when multi-lap mode is enabled.
+- ✅ Delta-time trace: dedicated delta lane compares the active lap with every other visible lap using interpolated cumulative time deltas.
-- Track-map zooming: smoothly zoom to highlighted range with padding on either side; consider minimap/overview for context.
+- ✅ Track-map zooming: mouse wheel zoom and drag-to-pan keep the projection aligned with the current view window, mirroring Garage 61’s behaviour.
 - Per-sim column presets: maintain JSON mapping of known header variants (ACC, iRacing, LMU, etc.) and allow manual override if auto-detect fails.
-- Local storage: save last selected lap, active sectors, and theme preferences for quick reloads.
+- ✅ Local storage: the app persists the selected lap signature, per-lap window ratios (sector selections), and theme preference via `localStorage` so reloading the page restores your last context.

 ## Quality checks before handoff